clearlinux/clear-linux-documentation/source/guides/stacks/dars.rst

 Configuration
 =============

 #.
-To setup a single node cluster we need to run a DARS container with the following flags:
+To setup a single node cluster, run a DARS container with the following flags:

    .. code-block:: bash